 Italian spaghetti with garlic and olive oil

 Spaghetti aglio e olio (pronounced ah-Lee-oh eg oh-Lee-oh) and literally translating to "spaghetti with garlic and olive oil" is a traditional Italian dish originating in southern Italy, possibly Naples.
-This dish is known for its simplicity and use of pantry staples.
+Just like lemon ricotta pasta, this dish is known for its simplicity and use of pantry staples.

 Simply put, spaghetti is cooked until al dente and then mixed with a simple garlic-infused olive oil sauce which is made with the starchy pasta water.
 To add more flavor, I used crushed red peppers and a good amount of parmesan cheese.
 Both are optional but highly recommended.